Albertzue/learning_notes/book_reading_progress/computer_networking_6th.md

 ### Application Layer
 1. DNS is a hierarchical naming scheme and a distributed database system that implements this naming scheme.
 It is primarily used for mapping host names to IP addresses, but it has several other purposes,
+2. The process of looking up a name and finding an address is called **name resolution**.
+3. An authoritative record is one that comes from the authority that manages the record and is thus always correct.
+Authoritative records are in contrast to cached records, which may be out of date.

 ## new words:
 relay